-&lt;sup>2MTH 151 or 163 must be completed.
-If only one semester of math is taken, an elective must be selected from the "Approved List of Transfer Electives" at the beginning of the Programs of Study section.
+2MTH 151 or 163 must be completed.
+If only one semester of math is taken, an elective must be selected from the "Approved List of Transfer Electives" on the last page of the Transfer Information section.
 The completion of a two-semester sequence of MTH 151-152 or MTH 163-271 is recommended for transfer to most four-year colleges.
 Students are urged to check the mathematics requirement of the four-year college to which they plan to transfer to determine the proper mathematics courses to be taken at the community college.

-&lt;sup>3A two-semester sequence selected from BIO 101-102, CHM 111-112, GOL 105-106, or PHY 201-202 must be completed.
+3A two-semester sequence selected from BIO 101-102, CHM 111-112, GOL 105-106, or PHY 201-202 must be completed.

-- 4 Electives must be selected from the "Approved List of Transfer Electives" at the beginning of the Programs of Study section.
-A two-semester sequence of the same course is recommended for transfer to most four-year institutions. - Social science electives must be selected from the "Approved List of Transfer Electives" at the beginning of the Programs of Study section.
-A two-semester sequence of the same course is recommended for transfer to most four-year institutions. - Humanities electives must be selected from the "Approved List of Transfer Electives" at the beginning of the Programs of Study section.
-A two-semester sequence of the same course is recommended for transfer to most four-year institutions. - Two credits of health (HLT) or physical education (PED) are required of all students.
+4Electives must be selected from the "Approved List of Transfer Electives" on the last page of the Transfer Information section.
+A two-semester sequence of the same course is recommended for transfer to most four-year institutions.

+5A two-semester sequence of HIS 101-102 or HIS 121-122 must be completed.
+6Humanities electives must be selected from the "Approved List of Transfer Electives" on the last page of the Transfer Information section.
+A two-semester sequence of the same course is recommended for transfer to most four-year institutions.

+7Two credits of health (HLT) or physical education (PED) are required of all students.
 Veterans will be awarded HLT/PED credit based on military service.